ricsalvares/ie_statement/README.md

 #### Useless files/ not being used
 Some files are useless for this projects, they have been created as rails boiler plate.

+#### Using docker
+To avoid any particular issue while running the project, it could be running on a docker container.

 ## Disclaimer
 - Perhaps there are more things to be improved, especially related (but not limited) to the UI but those above are those I think would have priority to be attacked.